Mobile Apps· 13 min read· Updated May 10, 2026

 • • No portfolio or references you can contact

-• • Fixed price with no scope definition (they'll scope-creep you)
+• • Fixed scope with no scope definition (they'll scope-creep you)

 • • No dedicated project manager or account contact